The Burning Red: Reception

 In 2019, Loudwire included Machine Head's "Message in a Bottle" cover on their list of the "Top 55 Best Metal Covers of Classic Rock."
 They considered it to be part of a greater trend of nu metal pop covers, but still said, "Robb Flynn and friends made a surprising choice in The Police's “Message in a Bottle,” which they proceed to deconstruct into a mewling, self-loathing hate-fest — the good kind."

 In retrospect, Flynn himself has shown ambivalence about the album, and the band rarely performs songs off it (with the exception of "From This Day"); in a podcast with Suicide Silence's Chris Garza, Flynn explained that while the album was therapeutic for him as he was working through numerous mental health issues, and that it was "an amazing experience", he can't listen to the album due to the memories it brings back.
+Flynn and Jared MacEachern performed the album in its entirety (with the first time live performances for "I Defy" and "Five", but without "Message in the Bottle") on its 22nd anniversary during a livestream during the COVID-19 pandemic and a year later again, this time with Luster included; Flynn later explained the only way for him to get through the performance was to dissociate.